bhauman/figwheel-main/docs/docs/code_splitting.md

   [cljs.repl :refer-macros [source doc find-doc apropos dir pst]])}
 ```

-The main difference here and ordinary build is that there is neither a
+The main difference here and an ordinary build is that there is neither a
 `:main` option nor a top-level `:output-to` option.

 ### Build and start a REPL